fjl/geas/README.md

 The purpose of geas is mostly creating specialty programs and tinkering with the EVM at a low level.

-### Installation and Usage
+### Installation

+You can use the `go` tool to install the latest released version.
+This creates a `geas` binary in the current directory:

+    env "GOBIN=$PWD" go install github.com/fjl/geas@latest

-To build the tool, clone the repository and then run
+For development of geas, clone the repository and then run `go build ./cmd/geas`.

-    go build ./cmd/geas
+### Usage

-This creates the `geas` binary in the current directory.
-To create bytecode, run the tool with a filename as argument.
+To create bytecode from an assembly file, run the tool with a filename as argument.

     ./geas file.eas

+There is also a disassembler.
+To disassemble hex bytecode from standard input, run:

+    ./geas -d -

+To see all supported flags, run `geas` with no arguments.

 ### Editor Support